 Split king beds (a popular option in the adjustable firmness category) are great for eliminating motion transfer as they allow couples to personalize their side of the bed to not disturb their partners.

 Latex mattresses vary in their ability to isolate movement—it depends on the type of latex, firmness, and thickness.
-Moreover, a latex mattress often uses softer latex in the comfort layers and firmer, denser latex in the core for support.
+Moreover, a

 A soft latex comfort layer is capable of isolating surface-level movement, however, it may not be able to prevent motion transfer caused by the bounciness of the entire bed.